icecube/i3astropy/README.md

 ## Tutorial

 This example takes an event which occurred at DAQ time (2021, 155525688461058500) and was reconstructed in the direction of zenith = 0.73884 rad, azimuth = 2.7348 rad and converts it to RA and Dec.
-In addition, get the moon position in IceCube coordinates at the same time.
+In addition, get the Sun position in IceCube coordinates at the same time.

 ```python